Yared-Yemane/YouTube_clone/README.md

 # YouTube_clone
-cloning of YouTube with some modifications
+YouTube clone with some modifications developed with pure HTML and CSS